vtexdocs/help-center-content/docs/tracks/en/managing-the-integration-with-tiktok-for-business-in-vtex-admin.md

 ---
-title: Managing the integration with TikTok for Business in the VTEX Admin
+title: 'Managing the integration with TikTok for Business in the VTEX Admin'
 id: 24SfBYkRkKMaetgjLDKgaP
 status: PUBLISHED
 createdAt: 2022-04-14T21:42:00.633Z